deepanshs/mrsimulator/docs/introduction/fitting_example.rst

 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 You can now plot the experimental and best-fit simulated spectra along with the residuals.
-Use the **mrsimulator** utility function :py:meth:`~mrsimulator.utils.spectral_fitting.bestfit` and :py:meth:`~mrsimulator.utils.spectral_fitting.residuals` to extract the best-fit simulation and the residuals as CSDM objects.
+Use the **MRSimulator** utility function :py:meth:`~mrsimulator.utils.spectral_fitting.bestfit` and :py:meth:`~mrsimulator.utils.spectral_fitting.residuals` to extract the best-fit simulation and the residuals as CSDM instances.

 .. skip: next